High Desert Test Sites

 -

-For this special raffle, Andrea Bowers, Heather Day, and Ry Rocklen are offering stunning works of art.
+For this special raffle, Jennifer Bolande, Cindy Bernard, Gerald Clarke, Edie Fake, and Harrison Fraley are offering stunning works of art.
 With just one ticket, you could take one home—if luck is on your side.

 Don’t miss your chance—buy your ticket today and let fate do the rest!
-Winners will be announced during the event on March 22.
+Winners will be announced during the event on March 28.
 You do not have to be present to win.
-Each purchase of a book of 5 tickets will receive a limited edition gift designed by Andrea Zittel for HDTS.

 Guest Artist